vchan2/vchan2.github.io/2020Calculus.md

 <b>NOTICE:</b> I will be opening my zoom room in period 5 on Tuesdays if you have any questions.

-Chapter 1 test is tentatively scheduled for <b>Monday, September 28 - Saturday, October 3</b> in the exam centre.
+Chapter 1 test is scheduled for <b>Monday, September 28 - Saturday, October 3</b> in the exam centre.
 You should be proficient in all material contained in Chapter 1 plus limits at infinity and types of discontinuities.
 More precisely:
   * Know how to compute a limit of a function both graphically and algebraically via 4 techniques:
     * Technique 0: rational-like function evaluation